Dasmen/android_vendor_doogee_y100pro_3_10_65/README.md

-Vendor Repo for the Archos 50 Cobalt (persimmon)
+Vendor Repo for the Doogee Y100 Pro (persimmon)
 =======================================

 Contains blobs (binaries) specific for persimmon.